movim/movim/README.md

 * https://fr.movim.eu/ server hosted in France
 * https://nl.movim.eu/ server hosted in The Netherlands
 * https://de.movim.eu/ server hosted in Germany
-* https://movim.se/ server hosted in Sweden

-### Librairies
-Movim is also coming with a specific library :

-* https://github.com/movim/moxl Moxl (for Movim XMPP Library) is a PHP XMPP library especially made for the Movim project

 Translations
 ------------